History of Shah Rukh Khan in Timeline

 April 2020: COVID-19 Relief Initiatives

-In April 2020, Shah Rukh Khan announced a series of initiatives to help the government of India and the state governments of Maharashtra, West Bengal, and Delhi mitigate the COVID-19 pandemic.
-He also provided relief measures for thousands of underprivileged people and daily wage laborers affected by the lockdown and offered his 4-story personal office space to the Brihanmumbai Municipal Corporation to be used as a quarantine centre for coronavirus patients.
+In April 2020, Shah Rukh Khan announced a series of initiatives to help the government of India and various state governments mitigate the COVID-19 pandemic.
+He also provided relief measures for underprivileged people and daily wage labourers affected by the lockdown, and offered his personal office as a quarantine center.

-In 2022, Shah Rukh Khan was voted one of the 50 greatest actors of all time in a readers' poll by Empire, solidifying his legacy in the world of acting.
+In 2022, Shah Rukh Khan was listed as one of the 50 greatest actors of all time in a readers' poll by Empire magazine, citing his charisma and mastery of his craft.

 Loading Video...